bryancshepherd/bryancshepherd.github.io/index.md

 ## Equipment
 ### Are these a special type of lights?
 Yes!
-The programmable lights aren't the same kind you get at Home Depot, Target, etc. They are a special type of light designed for light shows.
+Well, kinda.
+Right now we have about 50% traditional lights and about 50% programmable lights.
+The programmable lights are probably the reason you're here, so they are the focus.
+Programmable lights aren't the same kind you get at Home Depot, Target, etc. They are a special type of light called a 'pixel' that is designed specifically for light shows.
 Each light has separate channels corresponding to different colors that can be controlled independently.

 ### What equipment, other than the lights, is required?
 In addition to the lights you need: